 In my research group, we study individualised therapies for neuroblastoma in children.
 This type of tumour interests me because we have observed that it has two completely different life cycles.
 In one group of patients, this malignant tumour just suddenly recedes.
 It is fascinating and very un- characteristic – we have never seen this kind of behaviour with cancer before.
 You could say it’s a miracle.
 But we want to understand this process in order to apply those findings to the second, incredibly devastating life cycle: advanced or metastatic neuroblastoma that has spread to the liver or the bone marrow.
 For these patients, there is often little hope.
 Our success rate is very low, even with highly aggressive chemotherapy, radiation, or bone marrow transplants.
 That is why we want to develop new drugs to push the tumour into a positive life cycle.

 When a therapy is unsuccessful, it stays with me.
 I go home and need to spend time processing the experience.
 When one of my patients relapses, it is usually a child that I have got to know well during treatment.
 In the worst case, the child dies.
 Unfortunately that is part of our work.
 When that happens, I often go to the lab and I feel motivated to do even more.
 Other times there are phases in my lab work when none of my hypotheses hold and none of my experiments provide any results.
 Then I look forward to going back to the paediatric clinic and spending time with my patients.
 Some- times I spend an entire night fighting for the life of a child whose prognosis was poor, but then ended up making it through.
 In the morning everything looks different.
 Those are experiences that you will never have in the lab.

-Credits: Mirco Lomoth
+Video: Mirco Lomoth